 What is Melanoma?

 Melanoma can occur anywhere on the body.
-In men, melanoma is often found on the trunk (the area from the shoulders to the hips) or the head and neck.
+Malignant tumors typically develop in areas that are exposed to the sun, but skin cancer cells can also occur in areas that do not usually get sun exposure.
+In men, melanoma is often found on the trunk (the area from the shoulders to the hips), head and neck.
 In women, melanoma often develops on the arms and legs.

 Melanoma Risk Factors